gbl08ma/utilities/README.md

 ## And as a bonus...

-  - **Weights less than 140 KiB**, saving space on your Prizm's storage memory and speeding up its transfer between calculators.
+  - **Weights less than 160 KiB**, saving space on your Prizm's storage memory and speeding up its transfer between calculators.

   - Really fast to start up - it's usually even faster than the built-in app Run-Mat!

   - It's open source (GitHub: [https://github.com/gbl08ma/utilities](https://github.com/gbl08ma/utilities))

 ## Installation instructions
-If you used a version of Utilities older than Beta 9, please refer to "Update Instructions" instead.
+If you use a version of Utilities older than Beta 9, please refer to "Update Instructions" instead.

 To install, connect the Prizm calculator to the computer with a miniUSB<->USB cable.
 On the calculator, press F1 when a pop-up appears on the screen.
 Wait for the USB connection to be established.
 When it's finished, your Prizm will appear on your computer as if it were a pendisk.